xYuunaX/SegaSaturnTribute/README.md

       Note: Testing has been only been done in Portable Mode, so your results may vary.

-You may try out some generic configs that may help or improve performance.
+If a config does not exist, you may try out one of the generic ini, it may not need specific settings and could help or improve performance.
 (3D/2D)

 Tips on tweaking your own config.